Blaizzy/mlx-embeddings/docs/Formula-Cookbook.md

 See [`cmake`](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/cmake.rb) for an example of a formula with a good test.
 The formula writes a basic `CMakeLists.txt` file into the test directory then calls CMake to generate Makefiles.
 This test checks that CMake doesn't e.g. segfault during basic operation.

-You can check that the output is as expected with `assert_equal` or `assert_match` on the output of shell_output such as in this example from the [envv formula](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/envv.rb):
+You can check that the output is as expected with `assert_equal` or `assert_match` on the output of the [Formula assertions](https://rubydoc.brew.sh/Homebrew/Assertions.html) such as in this example from the [envv formula](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/envv.rb):

 ```ruby
 assert_equal "mylist=A:C; export mylist", shell_output("#{bin}/envv del mylist B").strip